 “I have come to believe that in order to thrive,” said Sotomayor in her memoir My Beloved World, “a child must have at least one adult in her life who shows her unconditional love, respect, and confidence.”

 This Sesame Street video can be a great way to introduce your students to Sonia Sotomayor’s work.

 4. Sylvia Mendez

 Sylvia Mendez was born to Puerto Rican and Mexican parents in 1936.
 From a young age, she was bright and had a strong appreciation for education.
-However, because of her Hispanic ethnicity, she was denied enrollment to a school that only accepted white children.
+However, because of her Hispanic background, she was denied enrollment to a school that only accepted white children.

-Fifth-grade teacher Tim Ramsay asked his students what Sylvia Mendez meant to them.
-He received several heartfelt responses, including this: “Students should know Sylvia’s story because they should know that they all have a voice, a chance to change anything, something like racism.
+“Students should know Sylvia’s story because they should know that they all have a voice, a chance to change anything, something like racism.
 We all have a BIG voice.
 If you want to say anything, say it.”